 If you do suffer serious injuries in an accident, however, you will then be faced with essentially two separate components of your claim; the personal injury component and the property damage component.

 While a qualified Washington car accident attorney can typically offer substantial value to accident victims who are seriously injured and require significant level of medical treatment in car accidents, the same is not usually true when it comes to property damage claims.
 Since property damage claims are often resolved based on the fair market value of the vehicle - i.e. the appraisal price found in Kelley Blue Book or other similar resources - attorneys are typically unable to add value to an accident victim's claim.

-Personal Injury Aspect of a Claim
+Basics Of A Personal Injury Claim

-If the injured person has read attorney Chris Davis’s book, “The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case,” then they know that the first mistake that people often make is not promptly receiving medical treatment for their injuries.
+If the injured person has read attorney Chris Davis’ book, The Ten Biggest Mistakes That Can Wreck Your Washington Accident Case, then they know that the first mistake that people often make is not promptly receiving medical treatment for their injuries.
 Because of this, they went to the hospital immediately and were treated for the broken bones and other injuries.

 Property Damage in Personal Injury Claims

 Much like the financial losses associated with an injury victim’s medical treatment, the losses associated with property damage are pretty straightforward.
 If the victim’s car was worth $10,000 before the accident occurred, then it is hard to dispute that the person should be reimbursed for the full value of their vehicle.

 However, since the insurance industry is known for its unethical business practices in order to make as much profit as possible, there are a few complications when it comes to property damage.
 First, your adjuster will likely make you a series of low-ball offers after you make a claim.
 They may also be unpleasant with you and pressure you into accepting their offer, even if it's not enough to cover your vehicle.